thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 2.4 Ultrasound and mechanics simulation
 ---------------------------------------

-Computer simulations were also performed intended to model the ultrasound and mechanical behavior of the clinical system and TM phantom.
+Computer simulations were also performed to model the ultrasound and mechanical behavior of the clinical system and TM phantom.
 A numerical phantom was generated by simulating randomly positioned acoustic scatterers over a 40×40×10mm volume.
 A transducer was modeled with a Gaussian spectrum having a